Name, College, Year

 The Litigation part involved working on cases related to maritime and commercial laws.
 I also attended admiralty proceedings in the Bombay High Court a few times.
 A lot of clerical work was also there like updating case laws and circulars on the office system, managing documents related to RBI, FEMA, SEBI etc and typing out the scanned documents.
 Since all the associates were quite helpful, it was a bit simple to provide useful and result oriented data.

 While the work was never-ending, I always felt at ease.
-The associates were quite considerate, lenient and helpful.
+The firm is quite employee friendly.
+The associates were considerate, lenient and helpful.
 In fact, for the most part, they acted like mentors to me.
 That, according to me, can be considered as so far the best trait of that firm.
 The professionalism of the associates and the procedures of their work not just taught me how to work but also helped me nourish my language proficiency and legal aptitude.

 There is also an extensive collection of books of law in the office.
 All the assignments gave me opportunities to use my legal skills.
 Regular active participation in group discussions and working for contractual deals taught me almost everything one needs to know about the work done in a law firm.